techeazy-consulting/techeazy-devops/README.md

     1. Each stage uses its own .json config and shell script.

-    2. Backend state is stored in a pre-created S3 bucket.
+    2. Terraform backend is stored in S3.

     3. IAM role policies ensure only that instance can access its environment's logs.

+📝 Project by Abhinaya Muthukumar – DevOps Internship